smartrus/certified-jenkins-engineer-study-guide/certified-jenkins-engineer.md

 _D.
 Add a shell step to each Job tied to this agent to execute the shell script._

-_3. Suppose you are asked to obtain the config.xml of a folder (myFolder) from a script or HTTP client using the Jenkins Remote API.
+3. Suppose you are asked to obtain the config.xml of a folder (myFolder) from a script or HTTP client using the Jenkins Remote API.
 The folder exists at the root of a Jenkins master.
-Which URL pattern is correct for obtaining this configuration file?_
+Which URL pattern is correct for obtaining this configuration file?

 _A. root/job/myFolder/config.xml_